-This Fontainebleau tour visits the vast chateau and forest, and takes a step back in time; exploring French history.
-Of the medieval buildings where Louis VII, Philippe Auguste, St. Louis and Philippe le Bel hunted, lived or sojourned, nothing remains, and it is instead the 16th century château of Francis I that dominates.
+article source This private Fontainebleau tour visits its vast château, park and forest, and takes a step back in time, exploring French history.
+Of the medieval buildings where Louis VII, Philippe Auguste, St. Louis and Philippe le Bel hunted, lived or sojourned, only the 12th C. keep remains, and it is instead the 16th century château of Francis I that dominates.
 Francis, more than anyone else, was responsible for introducing the Italian Renaissance to France; and Fontainebleau still displays the works of Italian artists that he commissioned, such as Rosso Fiorentino and Francesco Primaticcio, who decorated the Gallery with stucco works and paintings.

-Visit this masterpiece of French renaissance architecture, and admire the 16th century decorative arts of the first Fontainebleau school.
+link Visit this masterpiece of French renaissance architecture, and admire the 16th century decorative arts of what became known as the first Fontainebleau school.
 Later residents, including Henri II, Catherine de Medici, Henri IV, Louis XIV, XV, XVI and Napoleon each left their marks on the château.
 You will also see works from what became known as the second Fontainebleau school.
 Then take a break for lunch at one of the many attractive bistros in town, or in one of the near-by country inns.

 It would take several days to explore all of the 25,000 hectares of the forest of Fontainebleau, but after lunch our Fontainebleau tour guide, who speaks English as natural first language and is a university-trained expert in the history and culture of France, will drive you comfortably through several of its highlights, including the Apremont and Franchard Gorges.
 We often complement this excursion with a tour in the near-by village of Barbizon, home of artists whose works led the way to Impressionism.
 If you prefer, we can alternatively schedule a tour of either of the châteaux at Courances (week-ends only) or of Vaux-le-Vicomte to complete a full day of touring.
 Vaux of course is the château that provoked the creation of Versailles.